-Ben Affleck is an actor who’s been around since a long time.
+Ben Affleck is an actor who’s been around for a long time.
 He’s played supporting parts in several great movies like ‘Good Will Hunting’ (1998), and popular movies like ‘Armageddon’ (1998).
 With his great acting tenacity, he’s driven several films as a captain to glory.
 His filmography boasts several great movies like ‘Argo’ (2012), ‘Gone Girl’ (2014) and ‘The Accountant’ (2016).
 Recently, he has taken up the mammoth task of joining the list of actors playing “Batman”.
 The weight of the responsibility is very high, and many questions were asked.
 But Ben proved his skill once again by playing “Batman ” with flying colors.

 Of Course, there were many highs and lows in his career.
-He made few really bad movies.
+He made a few really bad movies.
 But he doesn’t let you undermine his talent with these movies.
-In addition to acting, it’s known that he’s a more than a decent director and writer.
+In addition to acting, it’s known that he’s more than a decent director and writer.
 He proved that point with ‘Argo’ (2012) and ‘Good Will Hunting’ (1998).
 But when it comes to his acting, there’s no denying the fact that he has a formidable range and great sense of selection.
 This list is an attempt to rank all his best movies, the movies which featured him.
 Here is the list of top 11 Ben Affleck movies.

 11. Changing Lanes (2002)

 On the outside, the movie looks like a typical battle between two characters.
-But on contrary, ‘Changing Lanes’ is a story about choices and how those choices reflect how we choose to live our lives.
+But on the contrary, ‘Changing Lanes’ is a story about choices and how those choices reflect how we choose to live our lives.
 The movie gets that theme across without being overtly sentimental or preachy.
 This movie goes much deeper than two guys trying to destroy each other’s lives.
 It follows the lives of the main characters very well.
-Ben Affleck is very good as a lawyer fighting with his morals and Samuel L. Jackson is good as a struggling father.
+Ben Affleck is very good as a lawyer who fights with his morals, and Samuel L. Jackson is good as a struggling father.
 Overall, the film will keep your attention for the entire time.
 Ben’s character graph is arguably not up to the mark, but his performance keeps the character relevant.

 10. State of Play (2009)